niplav/site/99_problems_klong_solution.md

 ![Runtimes of the naive phi function and the prime factor version](./img/99_klong/runtimes38.png)

 As one can easily see, this is not the case.
+This is not surprising, since calculating prime factors is generally slow (and even slower here, because `s35` does not use any efficient prime sieves, but the simplest factoring algorithm).
+It could be improved runtime-wise by pre-computing the prime-numbers using a sieve, but that would take up many bytes and exceed the scope of this exercise.

 ### P39 (*) A list of prime numbers.